qoelet/so-fulla/README.md

     - "03 Found You.flac"
     - "04 First Light.flac"
 ```

-if `songs` are not specified, the `location` is read and played.
+If `songs` are not specified, the `location` is read and played.

-you can also specify any other DAC using the `--sink` by passing in the name of the sink.
+You can also specify any other DAC using the `--sink` by passing in the name of the sink.

 ## interaction during playback

-during playback,
+During playback,

 <kbd>SPACE</kbd> to skip to next song

 <kbd>q</kbd> to quit

-## disclaimer

-only `flac` or `wav` files.

-experimental, use at your own risk.